When buying a diamond the options are clear: the 'real thing'... or synthetic ones, also known as lab-grown, which have no lasting value.

 A diamond by definition is a mineral created by nature; a “diamond” always means a natural diamond.
-As often happens with extraordinary objects, imitators abound and can lead to consumer confusion.
 A synthetic diamond, by definition, is an artificial product that has essentially the same physical characteristics as a diamond.
-They are sometimes marketed today as “laboratory-grown”, “cultured”, “created”, “cultivated”, “synthetic”, “simulated”, or “man-made”, but it's important to understand the difference between a diamond and these products because by definition, they are not diamonds.
+They are sometimes marketed as “laboratory-grown”, “cultured”, “created”, “cultivated”, “synthetic”, “simulated”, or “man-made”, but it's important to understand the differences.

 Jewelry expert and writer Marion Fasel writes, "The lab grown gems hitting the market give the question a sense of urgency....What is a diamond?
 I have been giving the question a lot of thought lately with the abundance of lab grown diamonds hitting the market.
 A scientist will tell you a diamond is pure carbon.
 I believe it is much more."